rodri-r/minecraft-on-akash/examples/paper/build-plugins/README.md

 ***

-### The moonbys/minecraft:paperp Docker image, runs the latest version of Minecraft and it comes with EssentialsX, Towny, Holographic Displays and SlimeFun.
+### The moonbys/minecraft:paperp Docker image, runs the latest version of Minecraft and it comes with EssentialsX, Holographic Displays and SlimeFun.

 #### Notes - We will be modifying this image and server soon!